 Hand washing, as a variant of disinfection, is self-explanatory action rooted in history of fighting epidemics.
 A mask is a natural instinct of locking the door before an intruder breaks in.
 Social distancing is a relatively new notion.
 Separation between potentially ill people at the voluntary chosen distance of 6 feet is relatively benign and acceptable by the frightened society.
 Are not self-destructive for humans prolonged social quarantines of healthy millions who want to work, go for shoping, come together for sport, entertainment, political, religious and other events?

 The blog is going to address these issues in detail.
 They are not challenged in public and even science discourse.
 Surprisingly, the world entered the pandemic without reliable scientific data regarding these basic premises.
+We are entering our more than half a year of dealing with SARS-CoV-2 virus and we are still speculating over critical issues like virus transmission through aerolization.

 Please, come back to the Blog’s COVID-19 categories.
 I’m often placing new and periodically updating some previous posts.